larromba/swift-mockable/README.md

 ## Modifying Code Generation

-To edit the code generation, you can add annotations to protocols inheriting from `Mockable` in the form of `// sourcery: ...` comments.
+To edit code generation, you can add annotations to protocols inheriting from `Mockable` in the form of `// sourcery: ...` comments.

 #### protocol definitions